codebatine/Smart-Contract-Voting/README.md

    - **Why it’s important**: Directly checking the existence of an item in a mapping is much cheaper than iterating through an array, especially for large data sets.
    - **How it improves gas usage**: This reduces the computational cost associated with vote validation, particularly as the number of movies in the poll increases.

-4. **Reentrancy Guard**:
-   - **What was done**: A `noReentrancy` modifier is added to critical functions like `vote` and `endVoting`.
-   - **Why it’s important**: Reentrancy attacks can exploit functions that make external calls before updating their internal state.
-This can lead to critical vulnerabilities and fund losses.
-   - **How it improves contract security**: By preventing a function from being re-entered before its previous execution is complete, the contract is protected from this common attack vector, thus enhancing its overall security.

 ## What's in the Repository

 - **`MovieVoting.sol`**: The smart contract file containing all the logic for voting.